CaptainProton42/captainproton42.github.io/resume.md

 <div class="header">
 <div>MNIST from scratch</div><div>2019</div>
 </div>
-Project work for the university course *Computational Physics III*.
-Programming of a neural network without using external libraries and training it using the MNIST dataset.
-I expanded the project by creating a Python module from the C++ source as well as collecting handwritten data from students on basic mathematical operators and implementing a calculator with handwriting recognition.
+Project work for a computational physics university course.
+The goal was to write a neural network without using existing machine learning libraries and to train it using data from the MNIST dataset.
+I expanded the project by creating a Python module from the C++ source as well as collecting handwritten data from students on digits and basic mathematical operators which I then used to program a calculator with handwriting recognition.
 <div class="footing">
 <div>Languages: C, Python</div><div>Project source: <a href="https://github.com/CaptainProton42/MNISTFromScratch">https://github.com/CaptainProton42/MNISTFromScratch</a></div>
 </div>